satishmarathe/energy-app-ui/README.md

 LEARNINGS:
 We have used a Class component provided by React.
 Class component extends React.Component
-IN class based ocmponents 'state' MUST be initialised in constructor.
+IN class based components 'state' MUST be initialised in constructor.
 Constructor accepts 'props' as parameter.
 The first line in constructor MUST be a call to : super(props) State can be initialised in constructor.